MintedWithLovelace/MintedWithLovelace/dapp-smartcontracts/global-registry/README.md

 }
 ```

 6. From this data ownership/control over both the 777 token and the target policy are able to be easily validated, having matching keyHashes and with the given slot heights of each (the 777 itself and the target policy id).
-They are then able to extract the rate and payout address(s) from the field for the target policy ID.
+The key element to this validation is processing the script data from "self" to generate a policy id, then compare this to this royalty token named 777 and it must match.
+If all matches up, ownership has been proven and they are then able to extract the rate and payout address(s) from the field for the target policy ID.

 ## Notes

 Using this method only the true owner of the policy is able to mint this 777 targeting token.
 By using the same policy wallet used for the target policy id, the policy id of the 777 token is able to be generated for validation of the keyHash.
 Both this 777 token and the target policy id must share the same keyHash.
 The policy scripts for both this and the target policy are embedded into the metadata under their given headings ("self" for this 77 token and the actual policy id of the target for it's section).
 There is no need to reuse the token and the Royalty Registry can be a simple "burn" or "always fail" script.
 The Datum must contain the hash of the target policy ID, for simple query by a secondary market for enforcement.

 This could also be potentially used as an override to any rates set individually during minting of any given policy, as it allows for use with a new/planned or locked policy ID.

+Maybe naming the token "777" is confusing given that it is a top level tag?
+The idea behind this naming is to reference the purpose of this token outside the constraints of the original CIP-0027.